Macros While Breastfeeding Calculator

 How to Use This Calculator

-- Enter your weight and height with the appropriate units
+- Enter your current weight and height for accurate BMR calculation

-- Select your activity level from the dropdown menu
+- Select your activity level to determine daily energy expenditure

-- Choose your baby's age and feeding frequency
+- Provide information about your baby's age and breastfeeding frequency

 Formula Used